EASYNETY/1ta/README.md

 **Important Considerations:**

 *   **Consolidation:** Many "pages" listed for authenticated users (especially students) could be implemented as sections or tabs within a single dashboard layout rather than entirely separate page routes.
 The exact number depends heavily on the chosen dashboard UI/UX design.
 *   **CRUD Operations:** The backend snippets primarily show `GET` routes for admin lists and specific auth `POST` routes.
-A full application would need pages/modals for *Creating*, *Updating*, and *Deleting* (CRUD) Students, Classes, etc., especially within the Admin section.
+A full application would need pages/modals for *Creating*, *Updating*, and *Deleting* (CRUD) Students, Courses, etc., especially within the Admin section.
 These pages aren't explicitly defined by the provided routes but would be necessary.
-*   **Teacher Role:** No specific backend routes for Teachers were provided, but typically they would need pages to manage their assigned classes, view student attendance/progress for those classes, manage assignments/grades (post-MVP), etc.
+*   **Teacher Role:** No specific backend routes for Teachers were provided, but typically they would need pages to manage their assigned courses, view student attendance/progress for those courses, manage assignments/grades (post-MVP), etc.
 *   **Detail Views:** While list pages are implied (e.g., Admin Student List), clicking on an item would require a *Detail Page* or *Modal* (e.g., Admin Student Detail Page, Support Ticket Detail Page).

 So, while the provided backend code directly implies around 17 distinct views/routes, a functional application (even MVP focused on students and basic admin viewing) would likely require consolidating some student views and adding necessary CRUD interfaces for the admin, potentially bringing the practical number closer to **15-20 core page templates/authenticated views**.